-If you are planning to construct and/or install an above-ground or in-ground swimming pool you will need a permit.
+If you are planning to construct and/or install an above-ground swimming pool with a permanent attached ladder or in-ground swimming pool you will need a permit.

 The links below are designed to assist you with your permit application.
 Each link includes the necessary information you need to submit in order to help speed up processing your permit.

 The more complete your application is, the faster you will get your permit.

 Application: Swimming Pool Permit [PDF - 113 KB]

 - Five complete sets of plans including a site plan and fencing details, including gates.

 - Current certificate of title dated within 30 days plus copies of any encumbrances registered against the parcel (Covenants, Rights-of-Way).

 - Owner signature or if you’re not the owner, an Agent's Authorization [PDF - 41 KB] from the owner.